 Corrections.
 Always let us know if something we’ve shared is wrong or requires more context or clarification.
 We won’t delete the original post, but we’ll update it to let you know what was inaccurate and what piece of information we’ve corrected.

 Marketing/branded content.
-Local businesses support The New Tropic by paying for branded content that helps it build relationships or promote its goods or services.
-Branded content is produced, published, and posted on social media by our marketing team, not the The New Tropic team.
-These social media posts will always include the label “Produced for [client name].”
+Local businesses support The New Tropic by paying for co-branded content that helps it build relationships or promote its goods or services.
+Co-branded content is produced, published, and posted on social media by our Creative Studio, not the The New Tropic local team.
+All branded content published across The New Tropic’s newsletter, social media and website platforms is clearly labeled “Produced by The New Tropic Creative Studio with [client name].”
 Learn more about how we make money here.

 And here are guidelines that our employees follow for their personal social media accounts: